martohub/rest_filesd/README.md

-# REST API which stores targets and labels in sqlite3 database and converts them to YAML files, so they can be scraped by Prometheus
+# REST API which stores targets and labels in sqlite database and converts them to YAML files, so they can be scraped by Prometheus

 #installation (python 3.8.2)